descendsphere/route-render/BACKLOG.md

 - **[FIXED] Remove Camera Info Section:** The "Camera Info" section has been removed from the UI as it provides debug information that is not useful to the end-user.
 - **[FIXED] Concise Style Controls:** Redesigned the "Style" section to be more compact.
 Placed the route width control to the right of the color picker and implemented `+`/`-` buttons for changing the width value.
 - **[FIXED] Local Time Display:** Changed the "Person" entity's label to display the current tour time in the user's local time zone instead of UTC.
+- **[FIXED] Vertical Quick Controls:** Implemented a vertical quick-controls bar on the left of the screen, which appears when the main panel is collapsed.
+This bar contains vertical sliders for speed and zoom, allowing for easier adjustments on mobile without obscuring the map.
+- **[FIXED] Mobile UI Refinements:** The Cesium animation and timeline widgets are now larger and have been moved upward on mobile screens to provide a better user experience and avoid conflicts with OS gestures.